christopheradams/christopheradams.io/_posts/2016-12-26-match-all-the-verbs.md

 Here, the arguments comprise an HTTP verb, a URL path, a Controller, and an action function.
-These four terms together define a "route" in Phoenix.
+These four terms together determine a "route" in Phoenix.
 But do they have to?

 ## The Controller Pattern

 The `match` macros in [Phoenix] Router are not limited to using a Phoenix Controller.
-Instead, they will accept any module that follows the [Plug] specification.
+Instead, the routes will accept any module that follows the [Plug] specification.

 ```elixir
 match :get, "/plug", SomePlug, []